Noah Hutchings: Failed predictions

-In 1974, Southwest Radio Church's David Webber and Noah Hutchings co-authored the book Prophecy in Stone (Harvest Press) in which they suggested that the Rapture would take place "possibly in 1987 or 1988."
+In 1974, Hutchings and Southwest Radio Church's David Webber co-authored the book Prophecy in Stone (Harvest Press) in which they suggested that the Rapture would take place in 1988.

 In 1978, Southwest Radio Church published a pamphlet entitled God's Timetable for the 1980s in which were listed prophecies for each year of the 1980s, culminating with Christ's return and the establishment of his millennial kingdom on earth in 1989.

 In a 1979 book, Is This the Last Century?
-(Thomas Nelson) Webber and Hutchings again explicitly suggested "that the Tribulation will begin in 1981, that Christ will return in 1988" and that the "seven years from 1981 to 1988 will be the Tribulation period."
+(Thomas Nelson), Webber and Hutchings again suggested that the Tribulation would begin in 1981 and that Christ would return in 1988, as well as that the seven years from 1981 to 1988 would be the Tribulation period.
+Webber and Hutchings qualified these dates, stating that they were by no means "[presenting] a dogmatic calendar for the Lord's return".

 Hutchings wrote an article entitled "The Vatican Connection" for the magazine Gospel Truth in April 1984.
 In this article he explained why he thought Pope John Paul II might be the Antichrist spoken of in the Bible: "In Pope John Paul we see a man who is rising in international stature, a man who will be increasing called upon to bring peace to a troubled world.
 His recovery from a deadly wound directed world attention and admiration to his personage, and he, like those before him, would seemingly like to establish authority over the Holy Hill of Zion."